tzafar/ruby-blog/README.md

 ## Features

 - When comment is empty it should display a warning message
-- create db migration to add users table
+- Done - create db migration to add users table
-- create db migration to associate an article with a user
+- Done - create db migration to associate an article with a user
 - create user page with name, email, and password
 - login page with email, password
 - Show user name on all articles page